Fuqing dialect: Literary and colloquial readings

+Literary pronunciations are also used in poetry, with some readings specifically used only in this context; additionally, neologisms generally use literary pronunciation.
+Thus a more recent compound such as 外國 foreign uses the literary reading for 外 outside, [ŋuoi˦˨], whereas an older compound 外公 maternal grandfather uses the vernacular reading [ŋia˦˨].
+It is possible to have more than one literary or more than one vernacular reading; for example the verb 拖 drag, haul has the literary reading [tʰo˥˧], and two vernacular readings [tʰua˥˧] and [tʰai˥˧] used in separate compound words.

 Vocabulary

 Fuqing has had a long history of migration, with which has come a large number of different sources of vocabulary, creating several layers or lexical strata.
 One of the layers that the Fuqing dialect has is the Minyue language, which today remains as a source of colloquial vocabulary.
 Despite their common use, these vocabulary items often cannot be traced back to a Chinese root character.

 Vocabulary derived from Old Chinese can be classified into two types.
 The first comes from migrants from the Three Kingdoms period, when people of the Eastern Wu migrated to Fujian, bringing the varieties of Wu and Chu.
 This layer is already extinct in the Chinese varieties spoken in the homelands of the Wu and Chu regions, but it is still found across the Min varieties of Fujian.
 The second type derives from the Northern and Southern Dynasties.
-Such vocabulary is often used in colloquial speech.
+Such vocabulary is in general the basis of the colloquial readings.

 The lexical stratum from Middle Chinese derives from the Chinese spoken in the Tang dynasty, with some later additions from the Song dynasty, forming the principal literary layer.

 Modern Standard Mandarin Chinese has also been source of vocabulary, via neologisms or formal compounds.
 Some such words are replaced by coinages from local roots, e.g. bicycle, which in the Fuqing dialect is 跤踏車 (also written 骹踏車) instead of being directly cognate to the standard Taiwanese Mandarin 腳踏車, literally foot-tread-vehicle, with the morpheme for foot being substituted by its local equivalent.